juliocorzo/bootstrapped/_source/my_collections/_documentation/1-installation.md

 ---
-layout: article
+layout: documentation
-title: Installing
+title: Installation
 ---

-#### Requirements
+<a class="btn btn-secondary" href="#">Just testing out a button</a>

 This theme, like the rest of Jekyll, is compatible with GNU/Linux, Unix, or macOS.
-It also requires Ruby, RubyGems, and Python 3.
+It requires Ruby, RubyGems, and Python 3.
 For a detailed guide on how to install all of these, please refer to [Jekyll's documentation.](https://jekyllrb.com/docs/installation/) After installing all of these, open Terminal and do: